mishozz/fmi-blockchain-vault/README.md

 **Workflow in details**

-The only difference to the Immutable payments is that the contract can be canceled multisig is signed.
+The only difference to the Immutable payments is that the contract can be canceled if multisig is signed.
 Another option is the contract to work with Oracles like Chainlink where real world data can be provided to the contract in order to cancel it.

 **Security Features**